itwurl/BoneDoc/README.md

 docker run -d -p 61180:61180 --name bonedoc itawu/bonedoc:1.0
 ```

+Thus, analyses can be performed either locally or through the container, with BoneDoc operating in a client-server architecture.

 ### BoneHost

+BoneHost implements a client-server architecture, utilizing BoneDoc as a microservice, which is already deployed online as a web service.
+See bonehost.net for more information.

 ## Related Projects
 * [Bonehost](https://bonehost.net): This web application facilitates 3D shape analysis of human bones.